Carnivorous plants

 Fragrance from nectar, emitted by the plant, lures insects into the long, tube-shaped pitchers, which are filled with fluid.

-Flowering California pitcher plant, Cave Junction, Oregon.
-(Photo copyright © by Kaj Halberg)
+Flowering California pitcher plants, Cave Junction, Oregon.
+(Photos copyright © by Kaj Halberg)

-A brightly coloured pitcher with numerous translucent spots, which lure prey away from the entrance, similar to certain Sarracenia species (see above). – Cave Junction, Oregon.
+This picture from Cave Junction shows a brightly coloured pitcher with numerous translucent spots, which lure prey away from the entrance, similar to the hooded pitcher plant (above).
 (Photo copyright © by Kaj Halberg)

 Lentibulariaceae Butterwort family